Changes following the U.S. Supreme Court legalizing of same-

 to seek and abortion or to marry one's same-sex partner back to the individual states.
 There is a principle in law called "stare decisis" which makes courts very reluctant to reverse settled law.
 So, the longer that a court decision has remained in place, the less likely a court is to reverse that decision.
 Yet during his candidacy, Trump strongly promoted the belief that the High Court might reverse its 43-year-old abortion ruling.
 However, during the 60 Minutes interview, he curiously maintained that last year's same-sex marriage ruling was settled law.
 He also said that he was happy to leave the 2015 decision in place.

-A transcript extracted from the program that deals with marriage by same-sex couples:
+2016-NOV-13: A partial transcript extracted from a TV program that deals with marriage by same-sex couples:

 Lesley Stahl: I want to ask you all about something that’s going on right now around the country.
 A lot of people are afraid.
 They’re really afraid.
 African Americans think there’s a target on their back.
 Muslims are terrified.